Skip to main content

 What is a Value Object?

-A Value Object is an immutable object that represents a concept by its attributes, not an identity.
-Two Value Objects with the same attributes are considered equal.
+A Value Object is an immutable wrapper around a primitive value (string, number, boolean, or Date) that encapsulates domain behavior and validation.
+Two Value Objects with the same value are considered equal.

 import { ValueObject } from "@woltz/rich-domain";